cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_09-00-00_daedalus-wallet-en.md

   - from: /en/cardano/byron/get-started/testnet-wallet/
     type: "301"
 ---
-## Daedalus wallet for the Cardano testnets
+## Daedalus wallet for the Byron testnet

 Download any of the special testnet-only versions of the wallet for developers and install it by following the on-screen instructions.